radhigulati/todolist-instructions/instructions.md

 An HTML element is defined by a start tag, some content, and an end tag.
 If we look at the HTML file in our text editor, we see this in action.

-The first couple of lines in the file are ```<!DOCTYPE html> <html lang="en">```.
+> **Learning Note:** The first line in the file are ```<!DOCTYPE html> <html lang="en">```.
 A doctype or document type declaration is an instruction which tells the web browser about the markup language in which the current page is written.
 The Doctype is not an element or tag, it lets the browser know about the version of or standard of HTML or any other markup language that is being used in the document.
 In the case of our file, we are using HTML 5.

 > **Learning Note:** The ```lang``` attribute specifies the language of the element's content.
 Common examples are "en" for English, "es" for Spanish, "fr" for French and so on.